 The school and college have strong pastoral structures.
-A range of strategies is put in place to improve attendance and promote positive behaviour, including the whole school Attitude to Learning system and rewards procedures.
-Young people in Key Stages 3 and 4 have a form tutor who is primarily responsible for their care, guidance and support in the school.
+A range of strategies are put in place to improve attendance and promote positive behaviour, including the whole school Attitude to Learning system and rewards procedures.
+Young people in Key Stages 3 and 4 have a form tutor who is primarily responsible for their care, guidance, and support in the school.
 Each tutor group belongs to one of four Houses.
 These are led by a Head of House, supported by an Assistant Head of House.
-Birchwood College students also have a form tutor and access to support from the Head of College and Assistant Head of College.
+Birchwood College students also belong to House groups and have access to support from the Head of College, Student Service Co-Ordinator and the sixth form specialist Teaching Assistant.

 The Polaris Building is the pastoral centre of the school.
 The Pastoral Manager (Amanda Crompton) is also the Deputy Designated Safeguarding Lead and is the Designated Child Protection Officer.
-A full time Emotional Health Mentor and a Behaviour Support mentor provide individual and small group intervention related to emotional health and wellbeing.
+A full time Emotional Health Mentor (Trained ELSA- Emotional Literacy Support Assistant) and a Behaviour Support mentor provide individual and small group intervention related to emotional health and wellbeing.
 They contribute to pastoral support plans if students are displaying particularly complex behaviour patterns related to their emotional and mental health needs.

-The school is part of the Warrington 'Future in Mind' project, which aims to protect and improve young people's mental health and wellbeing and provides access to support from a CAMHS Senior Mental Health Practitioner who is a Cognitive Behavioural Specialist.
-As part of this project, the school is able to refer students who may be struggling with their emotional health to the Mental Health Support Team if they do not meet the criteria for a full CAMHS assessment and intervention.
+The school is part of the Warrington 'Future in Mind' project, which aims to protect and improve young people's mental health and wellbeing and provides access to support from a CYPMHS Senior Mental Health Practitioner who is a Cognitive Behavioural Specialist.
+As part of this project, the school is able to refer students who may be struggling with their emotional health to the Mental Health Support Team if they do not meet the criteria for a full CYPMHS assessment and intervention.

 The school has several members of staff who are trained Mental Health First Aiders.
 Posters are displayed around school and there is advice on the school website to explain how young people can get support for emotional and mental health issues from key staff in the school and outside agencies.
-The profile of positive emotional and mental wellbeing is being raised through assemblies and the Learning for Life curriculum; young people will explore different coping strategies and be better informed about sources of support.
+The profile of positive emotional and mental wellbeing is being raised through assemblies and the PSHE curriculum; young people will explore different coping strategies and be better informed about sources of support.
 All staff have received training on basic approaches to use for students with fragile emotional and mental health and they know how to signpost them towards more specific types of support.

-Students who might feel overwhelmed by the busy nature of school life during unstructured times and who need a quiet environment at break and lunchtime are invited to go to The Oak Suite during these periods of the school day and enjoy their leisure time there with a small number of other students.
+Students who might feel overwhelmed by the busy nature of school life during unstructured times and who need a quiet environment at break and lunchtime are invited to go to Ancora during these periods of the school day and enjoy their leisure time there with a small number of other students.
 They have the opportunity to eat with some of the Teaching Assistants and play games with each other.

 Student Voice is strong in the school and there are a variety of ways young people can share their views.
-Young people who have formal reviews with the SENCo around their particular needs are asked to contribute their opinions about how they wish to be supported and to reflect on the progress they are making.
+Young people who have formal reviews with the SENDCo around their particular needs are asked to contribute their opinions about how they wish to be supported and to reflect on the progress they are making.
+Their views are also reflected in their Student Passports.